 Since there is no “knowing,” the best approach is to take a “laddered” approach.
 Buy a three-month, six-month, nine-month and 12-month CD today.
 Then, when each CD comes due, extend it for a year.
 So, three months from now, you’ll roll the three-month CD into a 12-month CD.
 Six months from now, roll that six-month CD into a 12-month CD.
 This way, you’ll have money coming due every three months, but you’ll be (eventually) earning one-year CD rates.
+And once rates start climbing, your CD ladder will start earning more as well.

 Bonds are tricky.
 There are a variety of different bonds and each has their own level of risk.
 High-yield bonds (or junk bonds) pay more interest than more secure bonds because they carry a higher risk of default.
 If you’re investing for income and you like the idea of bonds, consider investing over a broad spectrum of instruments.
 Look into high-yield, sure…but also consider U.S. Government Treasury bonds.
 Think about international bonds too.
 Again, we don’t know how different markets are going to perform or what interest rates are going to do.
 Diversify to reduce your overall risk.
+Other options include preferred shares.
+They are different from bonds but more similar to fixed income than equity.
+And they often pay higher rates than bonds.
+They are worth your consideration.

 3. Real Estate